 Rincon Mountain District (East) has an 8-mile easy paved road known as Cactus Forest Drive.

-Both loop drives give a chance to admire spectacular cacti, and taking a lot of photos from overlooks and picnic areas.
+Both loop drives give a chance to admire spectacular cacti and take many photos from overlooks and picnic areas.
 It’s also possible to go for a short hike from one of the trailheads on the loop.

 More about the most exciting hiking trails and other activities in the park, you can find in this Saguaro National Park Ultimate Guide.